Every man wants a chiseled chest, and every woman dreams of firm breasts without surgery.

 The pectoralis major is a large, fan-shaped muscle that we usually equate with the chest.
 But there are several other muscles on our chest, not just the pec major.

 There is another confusing thing regarding chest anatomy.
-When you read texts about chest workouts, you will see that lower pecs, middle, and upper pecs are often mentioned.
+When you read texts about lower chest workouts, you will see that lower pecs, middle, and upper pecs are often mentioned.

 This can falsely lead you to think that there are three different muscles, such as the three deltoids around the shoulder joint.